drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

 scDblFinder Results and Interpretation
 ----------------------------------------
-After running the scDblFinder_ with the wrapper script or manually you should have two files in the ``$OUTDIR``:
+After running the scDblFinder_ with the wrapper script or manually you should have two files in the ``$SCDBLFINDER_OUTDIR``:

 - ``scDblFinder_doublet_summary.tsv``